rhit-lahmanjh/Sky_Guardian/README.md

 5. Task Planning Functionality: Incorporating task planning capabilities into the project would enable automated mission execution and optimize drone coordination.
 Implementing algorithms or frameworks for task allocation, path planning, or collaborative decision-making would enhance the project's ability to handle complex missions efficiently.

-6. ESP32 Microcontroller Integration: Introducing an ESP32 microcontroller and enabling independent computation on each drone opens up possibilities for decentralized control and distributed decision-making.
-This integration would facilitate autonomous and intelligent behavior on individual drones, enhancing their capabilities and enabling more sophisticated swarm behaviors.

 # Supplemental Documentation